 Be aware that one of the special features of phrasal verbs is that some of them have many different meanings.

-Learning phrasal verbs will take time as there are many to learn... our advice is just take it step by step and you will improve!
+Learning phrasal verbs will take time as there are many to learn... my advice is just take it step by step and you will improve!

-If you found this blog useful; please like, share and leave a comment below.
+If you found this blog useful; please like and share this post, thanks